less/less.js/README.md

 ```

 This makes Mapnik first draw the line of color #333 with a width of 6, and then immediately afterwards, it draws the same line again with width 4 and color #666.
 Contrast that to attachments: Mapnik would first draw all casings before proceeding to the actual lines.

-## Rasters and Buildings
-_new_

-Rasters are supported in CartoCSS - it knows how to download `.vrt`, `.tiff`, and soon other raster formats, and the properties of the [RasterSymbolizer](http://trac.mapnik.org/wiki/RasterSymbolizer) are exposed in the language.

-The [BuildingSymbolizer](http://trac.mapnik.org/wiki/BuildingSymbolizer) is also supported in `CartoCSS`.
-The code stores symbolizer types and properties in a JSON file (in `tree/reference.json`), so new Mapnik features can be quickly implemented here.

 ## Variables & Expressions